-My settler ancestors arrived between 1860 and 1960 from the British Islands and Central Europe.
+My name is Daniel Rück (Rueck) and I teach history of settler colonialism, Canadian-Indigenous relations, environmental history, and legal history in the Department of History and Institute of Indigenous Research and Studies at the University of Ottawa.
+My settler ancestors arrived in North America between 1860 and 1960 from the British Islands and Central Europe.
 I grew up in Austria, Hungary, and Western Canada.